 A Quick Note On The Way Of St. James

-Many of the places to visit in Northern Spain that I mentioned in this post are part of the route of the Camino del Norte, one of the various trails of the Camino de Santiago – Way of St. James.
+Many of the places to visit that I mentioned in this post are part of the route of the Camino del Norte, one of the various trails of the Camino de Santiago – Way of St. James.
 This ancient pilgrimage consists of a number of ancient pilgrim routes that all connect to the burial ground of Saint James (Santiago, in Spanish), one of the apostles, which was found in 814 in Santiago de Compostela, in Galicia.

 Every year a multitude of people embark on this journey, which is both a physical and spiritual one, but which also has the perk of creating life-lasting friendships and of taking you to incredible places which you wouldn’t otherwise happen to visit.